 Create a free account with Tastemade to save recipes and videos!

-Donuts from scratch with a salted caramel centre, salted caramel drizzle and caramel candy.
-Finished off with a sprinkle of pink sea salt.
+Homemade doughnuts stuffed with a salted caramel sauce are best when finished off with a sprinkle of pink sea salt.

 Email this recipe!

 1/4 cup granulated sugar, divided

 1/4 cup evaporated milk, warmed to 110 degrees

 2 1/2 cups all-purpose flour, then more as needed

 3 - 4 cups vegetable shortening, for frying

 Caramel candy chews cut into small cubes or chunks.